ofiwg/libfabric/man/fi_cq.3.md

   err_data buffer.
 The err_data information is typically used with fi_cq_strerror to provide details about the type of error that occurred.

-  For compatibility purposes, if err_data_size is 0 on input, or the fabric was opened with release < 1.5, err_data will be set to a data buffer owned by the provider.
+  For compatibility purposes, the behavior of the err_data and err_data_size fields is may be modified from that listed above.
+If err_data_size is 0 on input, or the fabric was opened with release < 1.5, then any buffer referenced by err_data will be ignored on input.
+In this situation, on output err_data will be set to a data buffer owned by the provider.
   The contents of the buffer will remain valid until a subsequent read call against the CQ.
 Applications must serialize access to the CQ when processing errors to ensure that the buffer referenced by err_data does not change.